nlamonaco86/repairTracker/README.md

 The server automatically creates an Administrator account on the first startup, which can then be user to create user (employee, manager, etc.) accounts.

+DEMO Employee Account: Tech2@company.com / Password: Technician2 (case sesitive)

-Customers can create an account as well, but only access customer sections of the app.
+Anyone can create a Customer account as well, but only access customer sections of the app.

 All users are able to reset their password with a temporary code sent to their e-mail, and will be prompted to make a new password on their next login.